Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 <!---**Ghidra Reference (Ignore):** `CCharacter::OnCommand`-->
 **Usage:** `SetSavePoint <savePointId> <x> <y> <z>`
 The player's respawn position will be set to the new coordinates.
-Also, the game will find an entity named `"Save pointInstXXX"` where `XXX` is the `savePointId`.
+Also, the game will search for an entity named `"Save pointInstXXX"` where `XXX` is the `savePointId`.
-If such an entity is found, particles will be played at the position of that entity.
+This entity is optional to create, but if it is created, checkpoint particles will be displayed at that entity's position.

 ### SetUpdatesEnabled (Script Only)
 **Summary:** Sets whether updates are enabled for the script owner.